-A double-top pattern is something that one sees at the end of a long bullish movement in a currency pair.
-If you notice a double-top pattern, you may be seeing something that indicates that the pair is about to dive lower.
+A double top pattern is something that one sees at the end of a long bullish movement in a currency pair.
+If you notice a double top pattern, you may be seeing something that indicates that the pair is about to dive lower.

-A double-top is formed when the price action of the pair drives it to hit a point of resistance.
+A double top is formed when the price action of the pair drives it to hit a point of resistance.
 After that, it pulls back some before re-testing the resistance point and then bouncing off again and heading lower.

-An entry you’re potentially looking for is if price breaks below the neckline for a nice sell entry.
+An entry you’re potentially looking for is if the price breaks below the neckline for a nice sell entry.

 It is important that you wait for confirmation that this is the trend that you see forming before acting on it, but it could be a great way for you to get in short on a trade.

-There are moments when a chart may show a double-bottom pattern.
+There are moments when a chart may show a double bottom pattern.
 This happens when the trend has been bearish, and the pair is bouncing off a point of support.
 When you see the pair hit a point of support and then bounce up a little before re-testing the support point, you might be witnessing a double bottom.
 If the pair tests support twice but does not break it, then you might be looking at a pair that is ready to head higher for a while.

-An entry you’re potentially looking for is if price breaks above the neckline for a nice buy entry.
+An entry you’re potentially looking for is if the price breaks above the neckline for a nice buy entry.

-The double-bottom pattern is a bullish chart pattern because it means that the pair is perhaps ready to move higher after a long downtrend.
+The double bottom pattern is a bullish chart pattern because it means that the pair is perhaps ready to move higher after a long downtrend.
 If that is the case, then you will surely be happy to get in on the trade at this point to take advantage of the movements that you have seen forming in the pair.
 You do NOT want to put this off as you may be seeing the beginning of the end of the downtrend.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.